kurosio/Teeworlds-MRPG-0.6/README.md

 `-DDEV=ON`: Enable debug mode and disable some release mechanics.
 This leads to **faster** builds.

-`-DCLIENT=OFF`: Disable generation of the client target.
-Can be useful on headless servers which don't have graphics libraries like SDL2 installed.

 Building on Windows with Visual Studio
 ======================================